 - Diagnostic Assessments - Diagnostic assessments provide teachers information needed to diagnose students’ strengths and areas of need.
 These diagnoses allow teachers to develop a plan for differentiating instruction and identifying students to receive additional supports.
 The Developmental Reading Assessment (DRA), which measures students’ reading comprehension skills, is an example of a diagnostic assessment.

 - Benchmark Assessments - Benchmark assessments measure student progress toward learning goals (or benchmarks).
 Benchmark assessments are typically administered several times each year to ensure ongoing feedback for students.
 In grades 3-8, for example, the Measures of Academic Progress (MAP) measures students’ performance and growth in reading and math.

 - Summative Assessments - Summative assessments provide students, teachers, and families with a year-end snapshot of student performance.
 Data from summative assessments are also used to publicly report on the performance of schools and the District.
-The Partnership for Assessment of Readiness for College and Careers (PARCC) assessment is an example of a summative assessment.
+The Illinois Assessment of Readiness for Grades 3-8 is an example of a summative assessment.